A Visual Guide to Version Control

 version control branch example

 Let’s say we’re at Media Player 10 and IE 6.
 The Media Player team makes version 11 in their own branch.
-When it’s ready and tested, there’s a patch from 10 - 11 which is applied to Main (just like the “Rice” example, but a tad more complicated).
-This a reverse integration, from the branch to the trunk.
+When it’s ready and tested, there’s a patch from 10 – 11 which is applied to Main (just like the “Rice” example, but a tad more complicated).
+This is a reverse integration, from the branch to the trunk.
 The IE team can do the same thing.

 Later, the Media Player team can pick up the latest code from other teams, like IE. In this case, Media Player forward integrates and gets the latest patches from main into their branch.
 This is like pulling in the “Bread” feature into the experimental branch, but again, more complicated.